-Every admissions file carries a structural layer — the classificatory properties that determine how a committee categorizes it, independent of narrative, presentation, or intent.
+Every admissions file carries a structural layer.
+These are the classificatory properties that determine how a committee categorizes it, independent of narrative, presentation, or intent.
 Committees evaluate files at this layer.
 The advisory model does not operate here.
-The Sixth Standard does.

 The Sixth Standard is a diagnostic practice.
 It is outside the advisory, coaching, tutoring, and essay‑services categories, all of which operate beneath the structural layer.